European Union Emissions Trading System: Project based offsetting

 Due to the economic downturn, states have pushed successfully for a more generous approach towards the use of CDM/JI credits post-2012.
 The 2009 EU ETS Amending Directive states that credits can be used for up to 50% of the EU-wide reductions below the 2005 levels of existing sectors over the period 2008–2020.
 Moreover, it has been argued that the volume of CDM/JI credits, if carried over from phase II (2008–2012 to phase III 2013–2020) in the EU ETS will undermine its environmental effectiveness, despite the requirement of supplementarity in the Kyoto Protocol.

 In January 2011, the EU Climate Change Committee banned the use of CDM Certified Emission Reduction units from HFC-23 destruction in the European Union Emissions Trading Scheme from 1 May 2013.
 The ban includes nitrous oxide (N2O) from adipic acid production.
 The reasons given were the perverse incentives, the lack of additionality, the lack of environmental integrity, the undermining of the Montreal Protocol, costs and ineffectiveness and the distorting effect of a few projects in advanced developing countries getting too many CERs.

 Buying and deleting emissions allowances

 As an alternative to CDM and JI projects, emissions can be offset directly by buying and deleting emissions allowances inside the ETS.
 This is a way to avoid several problems of CDM and JI such as additionality, measurement, leakage, permanence, and verification.
 Buying and cancelling allowances allows you to include more emissions sources in the ETS (such as traffic).
 Furthermore, it reduces the available allowances in the cap-and-trade system, which means that it reduces the emissions that can be produced by covered sources.

+Criticism

+In March 2026, ten European Union member states called on the European Commission to extend the allocation of free carbon permits to industrial sectors beyond 2034.
+Signatories to the letter—including Austria, Bulgaria, Croatia, the Czech Republic, Greece, Hungary, Italy, Poland, Romania, and Slovakia—requested the measure to alleviate surging energy costs and industrial burdens driven by the ongoing U.S.-Israeli war on Iran.
+Signed by leaders including Polish Prime Minister Donald Tusk and Italian Prime Minister Giorgia Meloni, the letter requested a "thorough review" of the EU Emissions Trading Scheme (ETS) to mitigate the impact of carbon pricing on electricity prices.
+The signatories argued that the phase-out of free allowances, currently scheduled to accelerate from 2028, should be smoothed to prevent "excessive burdens" on industry during the energy crisis.